 An Ounce of Prevention is Worth a Pound of Health Care

-This is where things go from debatably average to just plain awful.
-Only 12.3 percent of adults in North Carolina eat the recommended five servings of fruits and vegetables every day.
-Unfortunately, that’s nowhere near enough to pull the other 87.7 percent of us upward on the grading curve.
+Based on the last available data, only 12.3% of adults in North Carolina eat the recommended five servings of fruits and vegetables every day.
+Unfortunately, that’s nowhere near enough to pull the other 87.7% of us upward on the grading curve.
 On the other hand, our nutrition has hit rock bottom, so there’s nowhere to go but up.

 BCBSNC customers can use our BlueConnect member dashboard to can find a range of tools to help improve nutritional and overall health.

 The state’s Nutrition Services Branch provides additional resources about sound nutrition habits for infants, children and women in their child-bearing years.
 Eat Smart, Move More NC is another great source of information on nutrition and wellness for all North Carolinians.